cycodehq/cycode-cli/README.md

 # Prerequisites

 - The Cycode CLI application requires Python version 3.8 or later.
+- Use the [`cycode auth` command](#use-auth-command) to authenticate to Cycode with the CLI
-- A Cycode Client ID and Client Secret Key are required to use the product.
-See the [Service Account Token](https://docs.cycode.com/reference/creating-a-service-account-access-token) and [Personal Access Token](https://docs.cycode.com/reference/creating-a-personal-access-token-1) pages for details on obtaining this value.
+   - Alternatively, a Cycode Client ID and Client Secret Key can be acquired using the steps from the [Service Account Token](https://docs.cycode.com/reference/creating-a-service-account-access-token) and [Personal Access Token](https://docs.cycode.com/reference/creating-a-personal-access-token-1) pages for details on obtaining these values.

 # Installation